 Don’t you love the contrast of crunchy granola to creamy yogurt?
 I get on a roll and make granola for a while, and then run out and find myself staring at the granola in the cereal aisle wondering which will taste most like home made.
 Once you learn how to make granola at home, the grocery store version never quite measures up!

 Making granola is simple.
 It’s a matter of mixing ingredients together either in a bowl or right on a baking pan, pouring honey and a bit of oil onto the ingredients in a pan and baking for about an hour.
 That’s it!
 Why I ever let myself run out of homemade is a mystery to me (insert thinking emoji here).
 Why are there no emojis on blogposts?!

 This recipe is adapted from the Four Seasons Hotel in Beverly Hills, CA. I changed up the recipe and simplified it a bit so it’s quick and easy to throw a batch together.
 I use a pre-made cereal that has lots of goodies included to help give my granola a little more depth.
 I like a granola that has several layers of flavors and textures ranging from mildly crunchy to an almost over the top crunch factor!

-This recipe yields about one and a half gallon size bags and keep well in the bags sealed tightly for about 2 weeks.
+This recipe yields about one and a half gallon-size bags, and keeps well for up to two weeks.
 Now that you have a basic recipe and know how to make granola at home, the flavor possibilities are endless!

 If you’re looking for a decadent granola treat try ABK’s Peanut Butter Granola!

 How to make Granola

-- 1 14 oz box Kashi Go Lean Honey Almond Flax cereal or any grain or mixed grain cereal such as Meuslix
+- 1 -14 oz box Kashi Go Lean Honey Almond Flax cereal (about 8-10 cups) or any grain or mixed grain cereal such as Meuslix

 - 4 cups old fashioned oats